 - a.
 The adequacy of SCE's Electric System to support the Generating Facility under ACDS. - b.
 Provides a high-level explanation of the potential exposure to the Generating Facility of charging restrictions on the electric system. - c.
 The service level, which is based on the Point of Interconnection ("POI") of the Generating Facility, enables the IC to determine the applicable As-Available Energy Charge Rate (\$/kWh).

 C. DESCRIPTION OF GENERATING FACILITY

-Generating Facility: all equipment and facilities comprising the and a disclosed by the IC in its IR and/or Attachment B, as may have been amended during the Interconnection Study process, as summarized below:
+Generating Facility: all equipment and facilities comprising the , a may have been amended during the Interconnection Study process, as summarized below: